Supertitan568/Simple-HTTP/README.md

 This is a simple http webserver for linux written in C.

-This binds to port 80 and sends any files within the bin directory
+This binds to port 8080 and sends any files within the /var/website directory

 By default this sends index.html